yanglibj/EPS236_2019Fall/README.md

 # Install R on Windows, Mac OS X and Ubuntu

 We will be using R in this course.
 Please get R installed beforehand.
-The following link provides detailed instructions (The videos may not work).
+The following link provides detailed instructions (the videos may not work).

 https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu